google/rust-design-faq/src/types.md

 # Questions about your types

-## My 'class' needs references to lots of other things in order to do its job, and that conflicts with other things which also hold similar references.
+## My 'class' needs mutable references to other things to do its job.
+Other classes need mutable references to these things too.
 What do I do?

-It's common in C++ to have objects which need to mutate other objects to get their work done.
-Those other objects may be accessed by several different objects.
+It's common in C++ to have a class that contain mutable references to other objects; the class mutates those objects to do its work.
+Often, there are several classes that all hold a mutable reference to the same object.
+Here is a diagram that illustrates this:

 ```mermaid
 flowchart LR